glennmkhonto/web-application/README.md

 *Open your web browser and navigate to http://localhost:5000.
 *You can manage and visualize vehicle data using the provided web interface.

+## Running the Application with Docker Compose

+To test the application using Docker Compose, follow these steps:

+1. Install Docker and Docker Compose on your system if you haven't already.
+4. Build the Docker images and start the containers: `docker-compose up --build`

+Once the containers are up and running, you can access the application by opening your web browser and navigating to http://localhost:5000.

+To stop the containers, press `Ctrl+C` in the terminal where you started Docker Compose.
+To remove the containers and associated resources, run `docker-compose down`.

+Note: You may need to adjust the configuration in the docker-compose.yml file to match your environment and application setup.

 # Funtionality